TeslaNeuro/MIAMI-VICE/README.md

 # MIAMI VICE 🌴🕶️

+---

+### 🚧 Developer's Note

+This is a personal learning project exploring game development through parody.
+It includes mature humor and stylistic references to the 1980s TV show *Miami Vice*.
+The tone is intentionally exaggerated and satirical.
+This repo exists primarily as a sandbox for coding, design, and creative experimentation.

+All content is for educational and non-commercial purposes.
+Code is licensed under the [MIT License](./LICENSE).
+All show references remain the property of their respective copyright holders.

+---

 ## What is this, the 80s? 📺✨
 Yeah, you guessed it. *Miami Vice* : the show that's basically crime fighting meets pastel fashion disaster. 👮‍♂️💖
 It's like someone looked at the 80s and thought, "What if cops wore neon and listened to saxophones all day?" 🎷🌈